 Salary Arbitration Eligibles

-NEW YORK — The 245 players eligible for salary arbitration.
-Contracts must be tendered by 8 p.m.
-EST on Friday and proposed salaries will be exchanged Jan.
+NEW YORK — The 199 players eligible for salary arbitration.
+Proposed salaries will be exchanged Jan.
 12:

-BALTIMORE (17) — Keegan Akin, lhp; Danny Coulombe, lhp; Austin Hays, of; Sam Hilliard, of; Cole Irvin, lhp; Jorge Mateo, ss; Ryan McKenna, of; John Means, lhp; Ryan Mountcastle, 1b; Cedric Mullins, of; Ryan O'Hearn, 1b-of; Cionel Pérez, lhp; Anthony Santander, of; Dillon Tate, rhp; Ramón Urías, inf; Jacob Webb, rhp; Tyler Wells, rhp.
+BALTIMORE (13) — Danny Coulombe, lhp; Austin Hays, of; Cole Irvin, lhp; John Means, lhp; Ryan Mountcastle, 1b; Cedric Mullins, of; Ryan O'Hearn, 1b-of; Cionel Pérez, lhp; Anthony Santander, of; Dillon Tate, rhp; Ramón Urías, inf; Jacob Webb, rhp; Tyler Wells, rhp.

-BOSTON (5) — Reese McGuire, c; Nick Pivetta, rhp; John Schreiber, rhp; Luis Urías, 3b; Alex Verdugo, of.
+BOSTON (4) — Reese McGuire, c; Nick Pivetta, rhp; John Schreiber, rhp; Alex Verdugo, of.

-CHICAGO (7) — Dylan Cease, rhp; Garrett Crochet, lhp; Matt Foster, rhp; Michael Kopech, rhp; Nicky Lopez, 2b; Michael Soroka, rhp; Touki Toussaint, rhp.
+CHICAGO (6) — Dylan Cease, rhp; Garrett Crochet, lhp; Michael Kopech, rhp; Nicky Lopez, 2b; Michael Soroka, rhp; Touki Toussaint, rhp.

-CLEVELAND (9) — Christian Bethancourt, c; Shane Bieber, rhp; Enyel De Los Santos, rhp; Sam Hentges, lhp; James Karinchak, rhp; Ramón Laureano, of; Triston McKenzie, rhp; Josh Naylor, 1b; Nick Sandlin, rhp.
+CLEVELAND (8) — Scott Barlow, rhp; Christian Bethancourt, c; Shane Bieber, rhp; Sam Hentges, lhp; James Karinchak, rhp; Triston McKenzie, rhp; Josh Naylor, 1b; Nick Sandlin, rhp.

-DETROIT (6) — Akil Baddoo, of; Austin Meadows, of; Casey Mize, rhp; Jake Rogers, c; Tarik Skubal, lhp; Spencer Turnbull, rhp.
+DETROIT (5) — Akil Baddoo, of; Austin Meadows, of; Casey Mize, rhp; Jake Rogers, c; Tarik Skubal, lhp.

 HOUSTON (7) — Bryan Abreu, rhp; Maurico Dubón, inf-of; Luis Garcia, rhp; Chad McCormick, of; Kyle Tucker, of; José Urquidy, rhp; Framber Valdez, lhp.

-KANSAS CITY (5) — Kris Bubic, lhp; Carlos Hernández, rhp; Edward Olivares, of; Brady Singer, rhp; Josh Taylor, lhp.
+KANSAS CITY (6) — Nick Anderson, rhp; Kris Bubic, lhp; Carlos Hernández, rhp; Edward Olivares, of; Brady Singer, rhp; Kyle Wright, rhp.

 LOS ANGELES (6) — Griffin Canning, rhp; José Quijada, lhp; Luis Rengifo, 2b; Patrick Sandoval, lhp; José Suarez, lhp; Taylor Ward, of.